SovereignCloudStack/standards/Standards/scs-0102-v1-image-metadata.md

   the patch status.
 - Mandatory: `image_original_user` is the default login user for the operating system which can connect to the image via the injected SSH key or provided password.
-(This can be set to `none` if no default user name exists for the operating system.)
+(This can be set to `none` if no default username exists for the operating system.)
 - Optional: `patchlevel` can be set to an operating specific patch level that describes the patch status — typically we would expect the `image_build_date` to be sufficient.